February language arts activities can bring engagement and fun to a dreary month.

 I don’t perform well when I am cold and surrounded by darkness.
 Plus, the school year by the second half has physically exhausted me.
 The combination makes February a rough month for me.
 Until March (and the temptations of warmer weather) arrive, I struggle with February.

 Sure, I have built a classroom community by the second semester, and I have met a great deal of standards with my students.
-I still sprinkle some seasonal activities throughout my secondary language arts activities for February.
-Here are some ideas.
+Sprinkling some seasonal activities throughout my secondary language arts activities for February cheers up me and classes.

 February is Black History Month, and many quality websites have quality (free) materials for students: